 The results from the various approaches differed with respect to precision and bias and were also species dependent (Table 6.2, Figure 6.
 3 and Figure 6.4).
-However, they were not statistically different from each other.
-This may be due to the small dataset where repeated measurements happened at different times.
-In future, with a better structured dataset, comparisons of the error structures of these models would be worthwhile .

 Statistically, height (h_T) was best predicted by the augmented PULSE model for both species (Table 6.2).
 The lowest RMSE, which indicates the precision of models, was reported from the augmented PULSE models.
 This was also true for bias.
 However, in Figure 6.
 3- B1, it can be shown that the PULSE model residual for E. bosistoana height was the best in terms of homogeneity and distribution, although the augmented PULSE model (Figure 6.
 3- C1) had a narrower range of distribution.
 E. globoidea height, on the other hand, was best predicted by augmented PULSE, and this was confirmed statistically and graphically (Figure 6.
 3- C2).